codedx/srm-docker/docs/DeploymentGuide.md

 1. Select a password for the Software Risk Manager admin user.
 Edit your `docker-compose-external-db.yml` file by specifying the password for the SUPERUSER_PASSWORD parameter.

-1. Edit the docker-compose-external-db.yml file by appending `&useSSL=true&requireSSL=true` to the DB_URL parameter.
+2. If you created your srm database user with the 'REQUIRE SSL' parameter, edit the docker-compose-external-db.yml file by appending `&useSSL=true&requireSSL=true` to the DB_URL parameter.

-2. Edit the docker-compose-external-db.yml file:
+3. Edit the docker-compose-external-db.yml file:

     a.
 Enter the database username for the DB_USER parameter